IN OUR COMMUNITY

 The Tennessee Smokies have been a staple of the East Tennessee sports scene for decades.
 Each year, thousands of fans flock to Smokies stadium to cheer on their local team.
 We love being in the stands cheering them on, but we love helping them even more!
 We help the Smokies organize theme nights throughout the season like Bobble Head Night, Community Heroes Night, and Safe Kids Day.
 We also make appearances at many games with KTVAECU giveaways, including fans for those hot summer games.
 Tennessee Smokies games are something the community looks forward to each year, and we love helping make them happen!

-In 2016, we formed a partnership with what was then known as the Johnson City Cardinals, the minor league offshoot of the Arizona Cardinals, and TVA Credit Union Ballpark became the home for the Cardinals.
+In 2016, we formed a partnership with what was then known as the Johnson City Cardinals, the minor league offshoot of the St. Louis Cardinals, and TVA Credit Union Ballpark became the home for the Cardinals.
 In 2020, Major League Baseball took ownership of the area’s team and announced the new Appalachian League, a collegiate league for high potential players.
 The new league provides collegiate players access to up-to-date facilities, competitive play, and a recruiting platform for professional scouts.
 Johnson City Cardinals changed their name to the Johnson City Doughboys – a nickname given to U.S infantrymen during World War I, and a nod to Tennessee’s "The Spirit of the American Doughboy” statue located behind the ballpark.
 Over the years, KTVAECU® has been actively onsite at TVA Credit Union Ballpark, participating in ballpark activities, interacting with the community, and sharing ways to help Members grow their money.
 We also work with TVA Credit Union Ballpark off-season, supporting local competitive baseball teams (14 and under) and other community events.
 The Johnson City Doughboys have an enormous presence in the local community, and we love being beside them!

 The beautiful Tennessee Theatre is a historic building in downtown Knoxville, instantly recognizable with its art deco architecture.
 The Tennessee Theatre, like KTVAECU®, has a community charter with a similar purpose to help and support the local community.
 The Tennessee Theatre is dedicated to bringing art to the Greater Knoxville community in music, drama, spoken word, comedy, and so much more.
 KTVAECU and The Tennessee Theatre have a long-standing, multi-dimensional partnership, most formally as the location for KTVAECU’s Annual Meeting Event.
 On a community level, we co-host Classic Cinema Matinee, where we present classic movies like “Dracula,” “It Happened One Night,” and fan-favorite “It’s a Wonderful Life” in the Tennessee Theatre, FREE to the entire community-at-large.
 It's just one way for KTVAECU to introduce and present classic movies to the greater Knoxville community; while supporting the local art scene and businesses.